BY PASTOR T. O. BANSO

 Asa adopted the method of the earthen, a carnal method against the enemy.
 When King Baasha of Israel, a neighbor, came against Judah, and Asa entered into a military alliance with Syria, he was using worldly wisdom (2 Chronicles 16:2-6).
 This alliance wasn’t of God hence God’s judgment as we have seen.
 That was the beginning of Asa’s problem with God and indeed the beginning of his end.

 A good idea is not necessarily God’s idea.
 Leaders must be careful; they should always seek the mind of God and seek His approval on measures to take in any situation, especially when the will of God is not clearly revealed in His Word.
-They should avoid acting under pressure or assuming on God.
-Proverbs 3:5-6 says, “Trust in the LORD with all your heart; do not depend on your own understanding.
-Seek his will in all you do, and he will direct your paths” (NLT).
+They should avoid acting under pressure or assuming about God.
+Proverbs 3:5-6 says, “Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths” (NKJV).

 David also did foolishly when he conducted a census of the Israelites against all efforts by Joab to discourage him from doing so.
 God didn’t ordain that census.
 It was actually Satan who stood up against Israel and moved David to number Israel (2 Chronicles 21:1).
 David himself thereafter condemned his foolish action.
 “And David’s heart condemned him after he had numbered the people.
 So David said to the LORD, ‘I have sinned greatly in what I have done; but now, I pray, O LORD, take away the iniquity of Your servant, for I have done very foolishly’” (2 Samuel 24:10 NKJV).
 1 Chronicles 21:8 says a similar thing.
 Because of that foolish action of David, seventy thousand innocent Israelites died from the plague of judgment God sent.

-Leaders should avoid foolish actions that can have serious repercussions on them, their families, the people and organizations they lead, their destiny, etc. They should learn from Asa, Miriam, Aaron, Saul, David, and others in the Bible or others in contemporary history who acted foolishly.
+Leaders should avoid foolish actions that can have serious repercussions on them, their families, the people and organizations they lead, their destiny, etc. They should learn from Asa, Miriam, Aaron, Saul, David, and others in the Bible or others in contemporary history who acted foolishly or rashly.
 “Forsake foolishness and live, and go in the way of understanding” (Proverbs 9:6 NKJV).

 8. Always imbibe the fear of God.
 One of the vital things the Lord requires of his children is to fear Him (Deuteronomy 10:12).
 That’s not talking of negative fear but relating with the awesome God, the consuming fire, in high esteem.
 Psalm 111:10 says, “The fear of the LORD is the beginning of wisdom” (NKJV).
 Job 28:28 says a similar thing.
 “Behold, the fear of the Lord, that is wisdom, and to depart from evil is understanding” (NKJV).
 According to Proverbs 1:7, “The fear of the LORD is the beginning of knowledge” (NKJV).
 Proverbs 14:27 says, “The fear of the LORD is a fountain of life” (NKJV).